singhgautam/slate/README.md

 ### Hyperparameters of Interest
 - **Learning Rate** can be tuned using the training argument `--lr_main` and different choices can affect the characteristics of the object attention maps.
+Values 3e-4 and 1e-4 can be considered as good guesses.
 - **Number of Slots** can be tuned using the training argument `--num_slots`.
 Number of slots should be set higher than the number of objects you expect to see in the images.
 - **Number of Slot Attention Iterations** can be tuned using the training argument `--num_iterations`.
-In general, keep the number of iterations as small as possible because too many iterations can prevent slots from learning to diversify and attach to different objects.
+In general, avoid setting this to a large value because too many iterations can prevent slots from learning to diversify and attach to different objects.
+At the same time, having too few iterations may not be enough for attention maps to refine properly.
+Some values that are worth trying are 3, 7 and 13.

 ### Code Files
 This repository provides the following files.